-I will let the designated safeguarding lead (DSL) and ICT manager know if a pupil informs me they have found any material which might upset, distress or harm them or others, and will also do so if I encounter any such material.
+I will let the designated safeguarding lead (DSL), and ICT manager know if a pupil informs me, they have found any material that might upset, distress or harm them or others, and will also do so if I encounter any such material.

-I will always use the school's ICT systems and internet responsibly, and ensure that pupils in my care do so too.
+I will always use the school's ICT systems and internet responsibly and ensure that pupils in my care do so too.

-Signed (staff member/volunteer/visitor): Date:
+Signed (staff member/governor/volunteer/visitor): Date:

-Appendix 3: online safety training needs - self audit for staff
+Appendix 4: online safety training needs - self-audit for staff

 ONLINE SAFETY TRAINING NEEDS AUDIT Name of staff member/volunteer: Date: Question Yes/No (add comments if necessary) Do you know the name of the person who has lead responsibility for online safety in school?
 Are you aware of the ways pupils can abuse their peers online?
 Do you know what you must do if a pupil approaches you with a concern or issue?
 Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
-Are you familiar with the school's acceptable use agreement for pupils and parents?
+Are you familiar with the school's acceptable use agreement for pupils and parents/carers?
+Are you familiar with the filtering and monitoring systems on the school's devices and networks?
+Do you understand your role and responsibilities in relation to filtering and monitoring?
 Do you regularly change your password for accessing the school's ICT systems?
 Are you familiar with the school's approach to tackling cyber-bullying?
 Are there any areas of online safety in which you would like training/further training?

-Appendix 4: online safety incident report log
+Appendix 5: online safety incident report log